0EnIgma1/0EnIgma1/README.md

 This is Naveen

-I'm an AI enthusiast , gamer and a cosmo geek who is on a quest for knowledge.
+I'm an AI enthusiast , gamer and a cosmo geek who is on a quest for knowledge 🌀

-Willing to bring a change in the world
+Willing to bring a change in the world 🌏

 I'm currently a student learning and honing my skills